Logistics & Freight

 What does ATRI stand for?

 ATRI stands for the American Transportation Research Institute.
+They're a research arm of the American Trucking Associations.

 Worth sharing?